A step by step guide to choosing the best Galapagos cruise

 - The Liveaboard.com team will acknowledge your request and send it to the operator

-- If you decide to confirm the cruise you will have to send a downpayment or full payment depending on the terms and conditions of the boat.
+- If you decide to confirm the cruise, you will have to send a down payment or full payment, depending on the terms and conditions of the boat.

 - Happy cruising!

 I hope this helped.
 So once you know what to look for when you are deciding about your Galapagos Island Cruise, let me help you to actually chose one.
-I have written a massive post on the best Galapagos Islands cruises where I have selected some cruise options of different lengths, itineraries, and prices, including spectacular luxury cruises, also based on customers feedback.
+I have written a massive post on the best Galapagos Islands cruises where I have selected some cruise options of different lengths, itineraries, and prices, including spectacular luxury cruises, also based on customer feedback.
 I hope it helps find your perfect Galapagos Cruise!

-Important general information on Galapagos islands cruises
+Important general information on Galapagos Islands cruises

-travel insurance and so is to board on a Galapagos Cruises.
+- To enter the Galapagos Islands, it is mandatory to have travel insurance, and so is to board a Galapagos cruise.
 So make sure you purchase one before you travel.
-I use either World Nomads or Safety Wing.
+I use either Dive Assure or Safety Wing.
 Make sure you check their terms and conditions before booking.

 Galapagos Islands Cruises FAQ